Ylvauk/node-npm-intro/README.md

 By the end of this, developers should be able to:

 - Identify and discuss high-level differences between server-side and client-side JavaScript
 - Import and export Node modules
 - Use npm to install and manage dependencies in projects and globally
 - Use Node to work with the file system
 - Publish an npm module to the npm registry

-As a bonus, if there is time, we will discuss building a basic server application from scratch using Node.
+As a bonus, we will discuss building a basic server application from scratch using Node.

 ## Introduction

 Today, we're going to embark on the next leg of our journey in learning full stack web development.
 So far, we've just learned to write client-side JavaScript that is loaded into our browsers via an HTML file.
 We have also used React to create more dynamic client-side applications that run in the browser.
 There's another kind of JavaScript that we have yet to learn.

 If we're not writing JavaScript _for_ our browsers to run, then what exactly are